 Macro photography with a smartphone

-In many areas of photography, especially in everyday life and in different situations the normal camera has now been replaced by a smartphone.
+In many areas of photography, especially in everyday life and different situations, a smartphone has now replaced the normal camera.
 High-quality SLR cameras continue to offer great quality photos, especially for more artistic or creative purposes.
-A smartphone reaches its limits when it comes to macro photography and when you are taking close-up photos of animals, flowers and other small objects.
-Fortunately, there are some tips and gadgets, which can help you solve this problem.
+A smartphone reaches its limits when it comes to macro photography and when taking close-up photos of animals, flowers and other small objects.
+Fortunately, there are some tips and gadgets that can help you solve this problem.
 These tips and gadgets will help you take macro photos using your smartphone’s camera.

 Distance from the object